Proofreading and Editorial Skills Correspondence Course

 Four marked assessments (two each in proofreading and two copy-editing) are included in the course.
 These assessments are marked by our experienced tutors and returned to you with feedback.

 In 1991, the Chapterhouse Proofreading and Editorial Skills Correspondence Course was the first proofreading correspondence course in the world.
 Today, we continue to train new generations of proofreaders and copy-editors.

 After the course, you can come to us for help and advice about freelance proofreading and copy-editing for up to two years.
 We’ll even help with your CV!

-You can take the course at your own pace.
+You can take the course at your own pace, so it’s ideal for busy people with other commitments.
 Some students complete the course in a few weeks, while others take up to a year.
-It’s ideal for busy people who have other commitments.

 Successful students are awarded the Chapterhouse Certificate of Competence in Proofreading and Copy-editing.

 - Full tutor support during the course – and for up to two years afterwards to help you get started as a freelancer.

 - How book publishing works and how you could be part of it as a freelancer or full-time publishing employee.

 - How to find work with non-publishers – a huge growth market for freelancers.

 - The proofreading symbols and how and when to use them.